Sleuth About Town

 He had hung up, and so did she.

 She was still standing by the phone, trembling, when she heard the footsteps.
 She didn't turn around.
-It was probably just one of the servants.
-Yes, it was Gerald, her butler.
+"I don't want to face him now."

-He had asked something whose meaning she couldn't reach.
+He had asked something.
 Maybe how she was.